Q&A about Reena & Newy with Kids

 I do most of the work on the website and social media but now I have a small team of writers who contribute as well.

-In terms of finding out information, I find out what’s happening through research, press releases and emails from contacts at local councils and event promoters.
+In terms of finding out information, I find out what’s happening through research, media releases and emails from contacts at local councils and event promoters.
 I also get plenty of tips from readers about upcoming local community and school events which I greatly appreciate.

 Do you make any money from Newy with Kids?